thegoodideaco/par-coords/README.md

 These columns should contain a brush and a tick component, should emit events based on it's range selection

-### Line Renderer
+### Line Renderer ✔

 The line renderer will display all of the records values.

-To make it performant, we will be using the canvas and requestAnimation to continuously draw each line.
+SVG for now, but want to build on webgl

 Coloring, stroke size, and other style attributes should be extendable.